Rhun ap Iorwerth

 Close

-Early and personal life
+Early life

-He was brought up in Meirionydd and then Anglesey from age five.[5]
-Both ap Iorwerth's parents were teachers and Welsh language campaigners.[5]
-His father was a primary school headteacher who composed various songs and musicals for children and young people,[3][7] including Cwm-Rhyd-y-Rhosyn, a collaboration with Dafydd Iwan.[8]
-Ap Iorwerth has an older sister, Awen Iorwerth, an orthopaedic surgeon.[9]
+He was brought up in Meirionnydd and then Anglesey from age five.[10]
+Both ap Iorwerth's parents were teachers and Welsh language campaigners.[10]
+His father was a primary school headteacher who composed various songs and musicals for children and young people,[6][11] including Cwm-Rhyd-y-Rhosyn, a collaboration with Dafydd Iwan.[12]
+Ap Iorwerth has an older sister, Awen Iorwerth, an orthopaedic surgeon.[13]

-He attended Ysgol Rhyd-y-Main, Dolgellau, for a short period, before moving to Anglesey and attending Ysgol Gynradd Llandegfan (Llandegfan Primary School), followed by secondary education at Ysgol David Hughes, Menai Bridge.[5]
-He then studied politics and Welsh at Cardiff University, and graduated in 1993.[5][10]
+He attended Ysgol Rhyd-y-Main, Dolgellau, for a short period, before moving to Anglesey and attending Ysgol Gynradd Llandegfan (Llandegfan Primary School), followed by secondary education at Ysgol David Hughes, Menai Bridge.[10]
+He then studied politics and Welsh at Cardiff University, and graduated in 1993.[10][14]
+He joined his then girlfriend now wife in Parma, Italy, for a period when she was doing an Erasmus exchange.[15]
+During this period they both worked in a bar.[16]

 Career

 In 1994, ap Iorwerth joined BBC Cymru Wales, and worked as a journalist at BBC Westminster.
 Returning to Wales after the 1997 devolution referendum, he became BBC Wales's Chief Political Correspondent in 2001, a post he held for five years, before moving into presenting roles.
-He has been presenter of The Politics Show Wales, Dragon's Eye, ampm, BBC Radio Wales's Good Morning Wales, BBC Radio Cymru's Post Cyntaf breakfast news programme, the weekly political discussion programme Dau o'r Bae, and the BBC's main evening news programme for S4C Newyddion.
+He has been presenter of The Politics Show Wales, Dragon's Eye, ampm, BBC Radio Wales's Good Morning Wales, BBC Radio Cymru's Post Cyntaf breakfast news programme, the weekly political discussion programme Dau o'r Bae, and S4C's main evening news programme Newyddion.
 He has also been a regular correspondent for BBC Network news, featuring on all BBC News channels.
-Outside news, he has presented numerous series for S4C, including its coverage of the National Eisteddfod, Y Rhufeiniaid ('The Romans'), and the arts series Pethe.[11]
+Outside news, he has presented numerous series for S4C, including its coverage of the National Eisteddfod, Y Rhufeiniaid ('The Romans'), and the arts series Pethe.[17]

-In January 2012, ap Iorwerth was announced as one of the patrons of the Cronfa Betsi Fund, the charitable arm of the Betsi Cadwaladr University Health Board.[12]
-Rhun ap Iorwerth is a director of 2 companies , Rhun ap Iorwerth Cyf and Paradwys Cyf.
-Paradwys Cyf is listed as a house rental company , while the other is for his media duties.
+In January 2012, ap Iorwerth was announced as one of the patrons of the Cronfa Betsi Fund, the charitable arm of the Betsi Cadwaladr University Health Board.[18]
+Rhun ap Iorwerth is a director of 2 companies, Rhun ap Iorwerth Cyf and Paradwys Cyf.
+Paradwys Cyf is listed as a house rental company, while the other is for his media duties.

 Political career